 - Spend some time in nature, like hiking or at the beach.

 With all the issues going on the world today, too much social media can definitely increase anxiety.
 It’s important to stay current on world events and informed on what’s happening, but boundaries are key.
 For example, you could say, “I’m going to check Instagram for 15 minutes at 8:00 AM and 8:00 PM.”
 You can also set limits directly through your phone or the app, if you’re too tempted to check!

 #9 Try Yoga

 Yoga is one of the best forms of exercise to reduce anxiety, since the practice has been shown to reduce the impact of exaggerated stress responses.
 Yoga also helps lower blood pressure and heart rate, and ease respiration.
-If you’re new to yoga, take a peek here to find the perfect practice for you!
+If you’re new to yoga, start here to find the perfect practice for you!

 #10 Confide in a Friend